kubauth/kubauth-doc/docs/60-references/100-overview.md

 - **Client Secrets:** Stored as bcrypt hashes in OidcClient resources
 - **Use `kc hash` command:** Generate hashes for passwords and secrets

-### Audit Trail

-All changes to Kubauth resources are tracked through Kubernetes audit logs.
-Enable audit logging on your cluster for comprehensive tracking of:

-- Resource creation, modification, and deletion
-- Who made changes
-- When changes were made

 ## Best Practices

 ### Resource Naming